“I wish you could’ve been there,” Rudden said.

 The soft grey folds of owl down, the freight

 Of its small body clutched where frond met tree.

 “It was so strange.
 You had to see it there.”

 “I can,” I said, “an owl.
 That is odd.”

-At its cocked head, and caught its rigid nod.
+At its cocked head, and catch its rigid nod.

-It was deliberate as a priest at prayer:
+It seems deliberate as a priest at prayer.

 “To see it as it was, the eyes and all,

 To see the light come weaving through the palm—